tripkane/flare-ftso-snapshot/README.md

 Set `FLARE_GRAPHQL_URL` to the GraphQL endpoint (e.g.
 `https://flare-explorer.flare.network/graphql`) if it differs from the default.
-If GraphQL fails (for example due to a 404 or invalid response) the script first tries to scrape data from `flaremetrics.io`.
-If that also fails it falls back to querying the RPC endpoint directly.
+If GraphQL fails (for example due to a 404 or invalid response) the script falls back to scraping data from `flaremetrics.io`.
 When the `/graphql` path specifically returns a 404 error, the code first retries the `/graphiql` path.
 The endpoint may return a 404 page when opened in a browser because it only accepts POST requests.
 Use `curl` or `export_history.py` to send a